 5. Skill Tests

-There are some pretty awful reviews on Upwork on the net and I can’t quiet get it.
+There are some pretty awful reviews on Upwork on the net and I can’t quite get it.
 As I stated earlier, I’ve been working for this site for a little under two years and I’ve absolutely enjoyed it.
 For one, I have never been scammed.
 I have been paid for every single job that I have done.

 There needs to be a bit of wisdom applied though.
 Check out client reviews before you send your proposal.
 Make sure the client has a verified payment system and that they give good feedback to the contractors they hire: at least most of the time.